directvt/vtm/doc/architecture.md

 - Multiple connected users can share a focused application, while each user can have multiple applications focused.
 - Users can disconnect from the session and reconnect later.
 - Sessions with different ids can coexist independently.
-- To maximize rendering efficiency and minimize cross-platform issues, along with character-oriented xterm-compatible TUI mode called `ANSI/VT`, vtm supports an additional message-based binary-wise TUI mode called `DirectVT`.
+- To maximize rendering efficiency and minimize cross-platform issues, along with character-oriented xterm-compatible TUI mode called `ANSI/VT`, vtm supports an additional message-based binary TUI mode called `DirectVT`.
-- All running applications are integrated into the desktop environment using `DirectVT Gateway` windows as DirectVT endpoints.
+- All running applications are connected to the desktop environment using `DirectVT Gateway` windows as DirectVT endpoints.
-  - DirectVT-aware applications connect directly and can seamlessly send and receive the entire set of desktop events, as well as render themselves in binary form, avoiding expensive ANSI/VT parsing.
+  - DirectVT-aware applications are connected directly to the environment and can seamlessly send and receive the entire set of desktop events, as well as render themselves in binary form, avoiding expensive ANSI/VT parsing.
-  - To run non-DirectVT applications, an additional vtm host process is launched in `Desktop Applet` runtime mode with the `Teletype Console` or `Terminal Console` applet as the DirectVT bridge to the desktop environment.
+  - To run non-DirectVT applications, an additional vtm host process is launched in `Desktop Applet` mode with the `Teletype Console` or `Terminal Console` applet as a DirectVT bridge to the desktop environment.
 - The desktop environment server can receive and execute script commands relayed from other vtm processes running on behalf of the session creator.
-- In the case of a vtm process with redirected standard input, all standard input is directly relayed to the desktop environment server as script commands for execution.
+- In the case of a vtm process with redirected standard input, all standard input is directly relayed to the desktop environment server as a script command flow.
-- The desktop session exists until it is explicitly shutted down.

-### Runtime Modes
+### Runtime modes

-Runtime Mode    | TUI Mode                 | Environment Role
+Runtime mode    | TUI mode                 | Environment role
 ----------------|--------------------------|------------------
 Desktop Applet  | auto detected            | Desktop applet of an arbitrary type running in its own process that accepts user input and renders itself.
 Used to run heavy desktop objects in parallel processes to optimize desktop resource consumption.
 Desktop Client  | auto detected            | Desktop client in its own process that forwards user input to the desktop and renders the corresponding desktop region with a taskbar overlay.
 Desktop Server  | n/a<br>command line only | The desktop environment core that manages connected users, runs desktop applications, routes user input, and forwards renders to desktop clients.
 Desktop Monitor | n/a<br>command line only | Desktop monitor that outputs the desktop session log and relays script commands to the desktop server via piped redirection.

-The runtime mode is selected by the command-line options.
-By default, the `Desktop Client` mode is used with background autostart of the `Desktop Server` if it is not running.
+The runtime mode can be selected using command-line options.
+By default, `Desktop Client` mode will be used, with `Desktop Server` implicitly running in parallel if it is not running.

-### Desktop Applets
+### Desktop applets

-The desktop applet type is specified using the `vtm [-r [<type>]][<args...>]` command-line option.
-The default `vtty` type will be used if `<args...>` is specified without `<type>`.
+The desktop applet type can be specified using the `vtm [-r [<type>]][<args...>]` command-line option.
+By default, `vtty` will be used if `<args...>` is specified without any `<type>`.

-Desktop Applet             | Type   | Host for
+Desktop applet             | Type   | Host for
 ---------------------------|--------|----------------------
 Teletype Console (default) | `vtty` | CUI applications.
 Terminal Console           | `term` | CUI applications.
 DirectVT Gateway           | `dtvt` | DirectVT-aware applications.
-DirectVT Gateway with TTY  | `dtty` | CUI applications that redirect DirectVT flow to standard streams and require user input via platform's TTY.
+DirectVT Gateway with TTY  | `dtty` | CUI applications that redirect DirectVT flow to standard IO streams and require user input via platform's TTY.

-## TUI Modes
+## TUI modes

-An instance of the vtm process in `Desktop Client` or `Desktop Applet` runtime mode can operate in one of two TUI modes, either in `ANSI/VT` mode, or in `DirectVT`(`dtvt`) mode.
+An instance of the vtm process in `Desktop Client` or `Desktop Applet` mode can operate in one of two TUI modes, either in `ANSI/VT` mode, or in `DirectVT`(`dtvt`) mode.

-### DirectVT
+### DirectVT mode

-In DirectVT TUI mode, the vtm process, communicating with the desktop server, multiplexes the following main channels:
+In DirectVT TUI mode, the vtm process, communicating with the desktop server, multiplexes the following data channels:
 - Keyboard event channel
 - Mouse event channel
 - Focus event channel